Our Church History

 Some of the history of our United Methodist denomination is reflected in the story of the formation of our Aldersgate family of faith.
 To tell the story of Aldersgate is to tell the story of two York City congregations, Duke Street Methodist and Second Evangelical United Brethren.

 The Duke Street Methodist Church, located at Duke Street and College Avenue, York was founded on August 22, 1870.
 As the congregation and its ministries grew, a fellowship building was added in 1915.
 For nearly a century, the Duke Street Methodist Church served the community of York.
 In the 1950’s, a vision of relocating the congregation to an area of growing neighborhoods began to take shape.
 On September 18, 1960 the congregation voted “yes” to this vision.
 For a time, services in the new neighborhood meant worship services and gatherings in the parsonage basement that had been purchased in the Hill-n-Dale area, while at the same time, conducting services in the Duke Street facility.
 The progress of relocation continued as land was purchased (March 1962) and construction began (August/ September 1963).
-The new church was called Wesley Memorial and the first sanctuary was our present library.
+The new church was called Wesley Memorial and the first sanctuary was our present "Gathering Place".

 The Second United Brethren in Christ Church, as it was named in 1925, actually began on the corner of Duke and South streets in York city on January 22, 1873.
 Despite remodeling to accommodate growth, the congregation found it necessary to move to the corner of Queen and South streets in 1926 and the name Second Evangelical United Brethren Church was adopted.
 The name was changed again following the denominational mergers of 1968, as Second EUB became Faith United Methodist.
 Also beginning to sense a vision to relocate, the congregation accepted an offer to sell their building to the Small Memorial AME Zion Church in 1968.
 After more than 90 years of ministry in York, Faith United Methodist was looking for property on which to build.